 - Appendix C: Guidelines for Acknowledgment and Evaluation of Faculty Participation in Graduate Interdisciplinary Program Activities in the Promotion and Tenure Process

-- Appendix D: Sample Letter to Outside Evaluators (DOCX)
+- Appendix D: Required Template Letter to Outside Evaluators (DOCX)

 - Appendix E: Sample Letter for Research Collaborator and Professional Client, or Other Community Collaborator